SymfonyCasts/verify-email-bundle/README.md

 We strongly suggest using Symfony MakerBundle's `make:registration-form` command to get a feel for how the bundle should be used.
 It's super simple!
-Answer a couple questions, and you'll have a fully functional secure registration system with email verification.
+Answer a couple of questions, and you'll have a fully functional, secure registration system with email verification.

 ```bash